-If you plan to run C programs under NetView, you need to be aware of the following special considerations:
+If you plan to run C programs under NetView, you need to be aware of several special considerations.

 Depending on which resource tables you access, you may encounter some name conflicts between the CICSPlex SM #define statements for resource table attributes and the standard NetView #define statements.
-For example, the NetView statement #include "dsic.h" generates the following define statement:

-#define COMMAND "COMMAND "
+For example, the NetView statement #include "dsic.h" generates the following define statement: #define COMMAND "COMMAND "